shalenMathew/Quotes-app/README.md

 ## Project Overview

+### `An quotes app with Tinder-like swiping, made for positivity and gratitude. `
-`A free and open-source quotes app with no-ads , no - subscriptions and intended to be free forever.
+### `No-ads , No - Subscriptions and intended to be free forever.
 Because staying positive should be free ✌️`

 <p align="left">